 Ray Caesar: To explore and heal my own fractured psychology through images by creating my story as if it was a book of pictures.
 To give the suppressed and partially broken aspect of who I am a physical presentation.
-I take memory and dissociated emotions and experiences and give them physical form not just in a 2 dimensional picture but as a 3 dimensional virtual environment with a 3 dimensional figure.
+I take memory and dissociated emotions and experiences and give them physical form not just in a 2-dimensional picture but as a 3-dimensional virtual environment with a 3-dimensional figure.
 My protagonist is movable physical doll covered textures of my own skin in virtual rooms and clothing and textures from a variety of memories from my own past.
 I am writing a story of my life in pictures that evoke feelings I can’t put in words.

 You have indicated that your artworks are inspired by your childhood, life experiences and your involvement in Sick Kids Hospital which are the inner force, what about motivation, what is the outside force that compels you to create?

 Ray Caesar: To personally see a reflection of who I am.
 To define myself in my own evolving mind image.
-We have no control in how others define us …we do have a choice in how we define ourselves and that plays into how we ourselves define others.
+We have no control over how others define us …we do have a choice in how we define ourselves and that plays into how we ourselves define others.
 I didn’t start publicly showing my work for the motivation of profit as I have other skills that could have and did satisfy that need.
 I certainly don’t do this for motivations of ego as I am extremely shy and uncomfortable making my work public and rarely attend openings and have to force myself to post on social media in fits of agony.
 For me, my work isn’t Art …it’s a presentation of who I am.
-A method for self expression so I can see myself presented in a way that expresses how I feel.
+A method for self-expression so I can see myself presented in a way that expresses how I feel.
 I make it public as I have learned that showing work in some strange way “completes it” …it makes that image part of the greater whole and by doing that ….. its meaning changes with each person that looks at it in such a way that I am forced to look at it again as if I have never seen it before …that has always been its greatest mystery and surprise to me.